 Marine Park makes a great outing for your entire family with its clean beach and plays areas for children!

-Belmont Shore Beach is another family-friendly beach that should be on your list if you are visiting with kids.
+Belmont Shore Beach is another family-friendly beach that should be on your list if you visit with kids.

 This sandy beach offers exciting opportunities for a range of water sports.